devcodee25/devcodee25/README.md

 ## About Me

-I got into computers the usual way — something broke, I got curious about why, and I never really stopped poking around inside machines since.
-Most of my time goes into hardware: building PCs, swapping parts, chasing down weird driver issues, reinstalling Windows for the tenth time this month.
-Software troubleshooting scratches the same itch — there's something satisfying about narrowing a problem down to its actual cause.

-Programming came later, almost as a side effect of wanting to build small tools instead of just using other people's.
-I'm not chasing frameworks for the sake of it — I pick things up when a project actually needs them.
+I like computers — not just using them, but figuring out what's going on inside them.

+Most of my fun comes from building and upgrading PCs, troubleshooting hardware and software, messing with Windows, and experimenting with different setups.
+If something breaks, my first thought is usually "why?" rather than "how do I replace it?"

+I also do some programming when an idea gives me a reason to build something.
+I'm still learning, still breaking things, and occasionally fixing what I broke.

 <div align="center">
 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:1e1e2f,50:2d2d44,100:1e1e2f&height=3&width=1000" width="100%"/>